Cytomegalovirus Encephalitis in HIV

 CSF Analysis

-Cerebrospinal fluid (CSF) analysis not only can point to the correct diagnosis but also permits exclusion of other diagnostic considerations.
-CMV PCR in the CSF is the recommended method to diagnose and confirm CMV with neurologic involvement.
+CSF analysis can help identify the correct diagnosis and rule out other potential diagnoses.
+Cytomegalovirus (CMV) PCR in the CSF is the recommended method to diagnose and confirm CMV with neurologic involvement.
 CSF analysis will typically show low glucose, elevated protein, and can have either a neutrophilic or mononuclear pleocytosis.
-[5]
+[6]

 CT and MRI

 Computed tomography (CT) and magnetic resonance imaging (MRI) can aid in the diagnosis and can exclude other diagnostic considerations (eg, absence of parenchymal enhancement, evidence of increased intracranial pressure [ICP]).
-MRI is preferred to CT in the diagnosis of CMV encephalitis.
+MRI is preferred to CT in the diagnosis of cytomegalovirus (CMV) encephalitis.

 MRI findings are typically non-specific and demonstrate T2 FLAIR hyperintensities in the periventricular white matter.
 The presence of enhancement suggests ventriculitis, which can occur in CMV encephalitis.